12 year old,

 positive to say about the car, we could go on and on about all the

-wonderful qualities possessed by these two faithful companions...we miss
+wonderful qualities possessed by Hunter and Josie...we miss

 Sally was rescued as a puppy by Mrs. Clary after being

-abandoned with parvoviral enteritis.
+abandoned at a local emergency clinic with parvoviral enteritis.
 A pampered pet, she lived to be 14

 years of age.
 Among our fondest memories of Sally are the